node011/Jlaive/README.md

 # Jlaive

 Jlaive is an antivirus evasion tool that can convert .NET assemblies into undetectable batch files.
 You can download the latest version [here](https://ch2sh.github.io/Jlaive/download).
 Obfuscated .NET assemblies are not guaranteed to work.

-Support for native applications will come soon.
+This project is no longer being maintained.
+Small modifications to the source code are required if you wish to bypass [Get-UnJlaive](https://github.com/Dump-GUY/Get-UnJlaive).

 Join the Discord server for discussion and enquiries: https://discord.gg/RU5RjSe8WN.